ESMG/gridtools/examples/README.md

 on smaller memory systems.
 The plot of the grid shows the grid cells.

+This example also demonstrates the different `angle_dx` calculations methods.
+In some cases the default calcuation does not work for certain grids.

 ## mkGridsExample07.py

 This is currently a full fledged example of